hedyhli/todomvc-tui/README.md

 - An official style guide or formatting tool should be used if available.
 (E.g.
   `zig fmt`, `go fmt`)

+### Functionality and UX

+0.1
+- Show N incomplete under the todolist, right-aligned.
+It should be hidden where there are no items in the todolist.
+A custom text (such as "All done!") when there are items, but all have been completed, and a "N items left"/"1 item left" otherwise.
+- Keys to navigate the list -- `up/down/j/k`
+- Input field should support arrow keys, backspace/delete, and basic emacs keys `Ctrl-A/Home`, `Ctrl-E/End`
+- Space key to toggle completion state of the currently selected todo item

+1.0
+- Scrollable list view -- todo items should not be drawn to "overflow" the list container

+1.1
+- `e` key to edit the name of the currently selected todo item, using a pop up modal.
+It should support both saving the new name, or cancelling the operation

+1.2
+- Button to mark all as completed
+- Button to clear all completed items.
+(See how current selection is retained in the Rust Ratatui implementation, where the current selection is kept if it is not cleared; if it is cleared, a previous item is selected.)

+The row of buttons should be below the input and above the todolist.
+(See Go Tview for an example.)

+2.0
+- Input validation -- new todo item name must be a non-empty string (with leading/trailing whitespace trimmed), see Python Textual implementation.
+- Backspace key to delete items.
+The previous item should be selected afterwards.
+- Mouse to switch focus between input and todolist.
+- Mouse support for input field (see Go Tview and Python Textual) for example behaviour

+### UI

+u0.1
+- Hero section with a center-aligned `T O D O M V C`
+- New todo input field: height (including borders) 3
+- List items in the todo list should have total height of 3 rows each.
+The middle row is used to display the completion status followed by the todo name.
+- Use `(X)`/`( )` to show completion status, unless a native "checkbox" widget is built-in, such as in Python Textual.

+u1.0
+- Solid borders for input and todolist.
+- Different style/color of borders determines focus, unless the framework supports this natively using another distinction (such as solid vs double borders like in Go Tview).
+- Centered main section (hero, input, todolist, itemsleft) with equal margins on either sides.
+- itemsleft right aligned under the todolist

+u1.1
+- Edit modal applies a background overlay on top of other contents outside modal.
+(See how it can be implemented by-hand in the Vlang implementation.)

+u1.2
+- A footer with the list of keys and their descriptions (see screenshot at the top showing Rust Ratatui).
+Keys should be bold.
+The entire line should be centered.

+u1.5
+- Widgets dynamically sized rather than hardcoded -- for wide screens, keep the width within a maximum, and for narrow screens, remove side paddings entirely and fill widgets to the full width.
+Side padding (number of columns and the sides) may be hardcoded for "medium"-width screens.

+  The exact cutoffs are currently undecided.
+See Python Textual, Go Tview implementations for examples.

+### Internals

+i1.0
+- structs for Todo, and method (if supported by language) for `toggle()`

+i1.1
+- structs and methods for both Todo and Todolist (if supported by language)

+i1.5
+- refactor input, list, and itemsleft as separate widgets with their own lifecycle/update methods (as applicable to the framework used)

+i2.1
+- incremental re-renders (rather than re-drawing the entire screen on each update), or an alternative method of performance optimization of renders

 ### Packaging

-A package definition file is not strictly necessary unless the toolchain requires these files to compile.
+A package definition file, e.g. `Cargo.toml`, `go.mod` is not strictly necessary unless the toolchain requires these files to be present to compile.

 - Some toolchains require package definition files to include a "version" number.
-The spec compatibility version number as used [here](#implementations) may be used.
+The spec compatibility version number as specified [above](#implementations) may be used.
 If SemVer is required, kindly keep the **patch** portion 0.
 For instance, `1.2` -> `1.2.0`.
 If the the version key is used, use only the version number for functionality, and omit ones for UI, internals, or other prefixed versions.
 - The author of the implementation should be the one listed in the author field, if required.
-- The repository field should be set to https://github.com/hedyhli/todomvc-tui.
+- The repository field should be set to https://github.com/hedyhli/todomvc-tui, if required.
-- If the documentation field is required, set it to the same as repository field.
+- If the documentation field should be set to be the same as repository field, if required.
 - The implementation "project" should only specify an executable.
-A provided library should NOT be defined.
+A provided library should NOT be defined (for example, see `build.zig` of Zig Vaxis).
 - The package itself should NOT be published.

-### functionality

-- 0.1: Show N incomplete as text
-- 1.0: Button to confirm edit with modals
-- 1.2: Button to clear all completed
-- 1.2: Button to mark all completed
-- 2.0: Input validation - must be non-empty string (whitespace trimmed)

-### UI

-These **must** be followed, by convention and for consistency.

-Version numbers prefixed with `u` are tracked separately.

-- u0.1: Hero with large padding top/bottom
-- u0.1: New todo: height (including borders) 3
-- u1.0: Solid borders for input and todolist.
-- u1.0: Different style/color of borders determines focus
-- u1.0: Centered main section
-- u1.0: itemsleft right aligned under the todolist
-- u1.1: Edit modal applies a background overlay on top of other contents outside modal.
-- u1.5: main section dynamically sized with ...

-### UX

-- 0.1: Keys to navigate
-- 0.1: Input field should support basic emacs keys
-- 0.1: Keys to toggle complete
-- 1.0: Scrollable list view
-- 1.1: `e` to edit
-- 2.0: key to delete
-- 2.0: Mouse to switch focus
-- 2.0: Input field mouse support

-### Internals

-These version numbers prefixed with `i` are tracked separately.

-- i1.0: structs for Todo
-- i1.1: structs and methods for both Todo and Todolist
-- i1.5: refactor input, list, and itemsleft as separate widgets with their own lifecycle/update methods
-- i2.1: incremental re-renders (rather than re-drawing the entire screen on each update), or an alternative performance optimization of renders

 ## Stats